CASE STUDY

 ABOUT ME

-I’m Nate Mueller – designer, builder, and previous partner and director of digital at Studio Mercury.
+I’m Nate Mueller – designer, builder, and former partner at Studio Mercury.

 Sometimes when I’m tired of looking at the screen, I’ll hand-print wallpaper or hack Nintendo cartridges.
 Working with my hands helps fuel my inner maker.

-I currently live and work in New York City.
+I currently live in San Francisco.

 nate-circle